wkennedy3125/RepData_PeerAssessment1/PA1_template.md

 ## 1:  10765 10766.19
 ```

 ## What is the average daily activity pattern?

+So what does a typical day look like for this individual?
+First, we can create a time series based on the mean for each time interval across all days.

 ```r